HomeHealth Care NewsMedicare is the Key to Fixing the Doctor Shortage - Commentary

 While skyrocketing costs, burnout, and increasing retirements all play a part, the role of Medicare’s inadequate reimbursements directly drives the cost factor.
 Naturally, the systemic strains affect all patients.

-Doximity finds that 70 to 87 percent of physicians claim longer wait times, diminished access, worsened disparities, and delayed treatment.
-“Many physicians also believe the shortage has contributed to worse or preventable outcomes (42%) and later-stage diagnosis (36%) in some patients.”
+“Many physicians also believe the shortage has contributed to worse or preventable outcomes (42%) and later-stage diagnosis (36%) in some patients,” Doximity reports.
 When a disease or illness is identified in later stages, it becomes more expensive to treat.

 Underserved Patients

 Government data shows about 75 million Americans live in Health Professional Shortage Areas for Primary Care.
-Unsurprisingly, the populations of these areas to a great extent tend to “include low-income populations,” according to the Health Resources and Services Administration.
+Unsurprisingly, the populations of these areas tend to “include low-income populations,” according to the Health Resources and Services Administration.

-The AAMC (Association of American Medical Colleges) states that more than 200,000 additional doctors would need to be trained and installed in the workforce to ensure underserved communities can get access to care at the same rate as everyone else.
+The Association of American Medical Colleges reports more than 200,000 additional doctors would have to be trained and installed in the workforce to ensure underserved communities have access to care at the same rate as everyone else.

 Parity for Doctors

-A bipartisan coalition of members of Congress, who happen to be physicians, have introduced the Strengthening Medicare for Patients and Providers Act (H.R.
-2474) which will address the inflation factor in Medicare reimbursement.
+A bipartisan coalition of physician members of Congress has introduced the Strengthening Medicare for Patients and Providers Act (H.R.
+2474) to address the inflation factor in Medicare reimbursement.
 A report from the Senate Finance Committee on Medicare physician reimbursement is gaining praise.

 The Medicare model is essentially a type of price control, an onerous path that will lead to failure.
-While there are plenty of needed reforms to the health care system, one cornerstone is inescapable: without enough doctors, policy changes—no matter how well drafted and implemented—will always fall short.
-In the end, it is patients who will bear the heaviest burden.
+While the health care system needs plenty of reforms, one cornerstone is inescapable: without enough doctors, policy changes—no matter how well drafted and implemented—will always fall short.
+In the end, patients will bear the heaviest burden.

 LEAVE A REPLY